hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `network_security_group_id` - (Optional / **Deprecated**) The ID of the Network Security Group to associate with the subnet.

 -> **NOTE:** At this time Subnet `<->` Network Security Group associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_subnet_network_security_group_association` resource.
 This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.
+If you use the `azurerm_subnet_network_security_group_association` resource make sure to use a lifecycle block to ignore changes to this property or subsequent executions of your configuration will remove the association.

 * `route_table_id` - (Optional / **Deprecated**) The ID of the Route Table to associate with the subnet.

 -> **NOTE:** At this time Subnet `<->` Route Table associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_subnet_route_table_association` resource.
 This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.
+If you use the `azurerm_subnet_route_table_association` resource make sure to use a lifecycle block to ignore changes to this property or subsequent executions of your configuration will remove the association.

 * `service_endpoints` - (Optional) The list of Service endpoints to associate with the subnet.
 Possible values include: `Microsoft.AzureActiveDirectory`, `Microsoft.AzureCosmosDB`, `Microsoft.ContainerRegistry`, `Microsoft.EventHub`, `Microsoft.KeyVault`, `Microsoft.ServiceBus`, `Microsoft.Sql`, `Microsoft.Storage` and `Microsoft.Web`.